Johann Urban

 Johann Urban (or Johannes Urban, 7 June 1863 – 13 November 1940) was an Austrian chemist and industrialist.
 He was one of the pioneers of the artificial silk industry.

 Early years

-Johann Urban was born on 7 June 1863 in Wuchern (now Vuhred) near Marburg (Maribor) in Lower Styria, Austria.
+Johann Urban was born on 7 June 1863 in Wuchern (now Vuhred) near Marburg (Maribor) in Lower Styria, Austrian Empire.

 His father was a timber merchant.

 He studied mechanical and electrical engineering in Graz, and expected to work as a teacher at a state vocational school.

 Instead, he found work in a light bulb factory in Rotterdam, where he met Max Fremery.

 In the mid-1880s Urban and Fremery took over the technical management of a light bulb factory in Gelnhausen.

 Lamp manufacture (1885–1900)

 The Swiss chemist Matthias Eduard Schweizer (1818–60) had found in 1857 that cotton could be dissolved in a solution of copper salts and ammonia and then regenerated.